fieryhenry/ExampleEditorLocale/README.md

 edit the `locale.json` file and files in the `files` folder.
 You can also translate the `README.md` file if you want.

+If you need help, or want any extra features, you can join the [Discord server](https://discord.gg/DvmMgvn5ZB) and ask in the `#tool-dev` channel, or make suggestions in the `#suggestions` channel.

 ## How to make a locale

 1. Fork this repo